AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 This sections provides an overview to the OSGi components and the individual configuration options introduced with the new CUG implementation.

-See also the CUG mapping documentation for a comprehensive mapping of the confguration options between the old and the new implementation.
+See also the CUG mapping documentation for a comprehensive mapping of the configuration options between the old and the new implementation.

 ### Authorization: Setup and Configuration {#authorization-setup-and-configuration}